 Loaded with additives and salt, this cheap, mass produced bread is far from desirable, and even if you invest in a bread maker rather than doing it by hand, the cost of the bread you will be making on a regular basis will soon be recouped as what you are turning it out is of a much more superior quality than anything you can buy in the shops.

-2.Is homemade bread better for you?
+2.Is homemade bread healthier?

 Have a look at the list of ingredients on the side of the bread in your kitchen.
 Along with the expected flour, yeast etc you will see such things listed as emulsifiers, usually followed by a few long words that make no sense to anyone, preservatives and treatment agents.